qensus-labs/venafi-vcert-gitlab-integration/README.md

 If you plan on using this Gitlab integration product in combination with the shell and SSH executors, then you must install the following software on the hosts on which those executors operate.
 This Gitlab integration product does not take care of installing these prerequisites for you.

  * Install Python >= 3.8.
 Ensure that it's in PATH.
+ * Install pip >= 20.2.
+This is necessary in order to use the [2020 dependency resolver](https://pyfound.blogspot.com/2020/11/pip-20-3-new-resolver.html).
- * Install our Gitlab integration package: `pip install venafi-vcert-gitlab-integration`
+ * Install our Gitlab integration package:

+    - If you're on pip >= 20.2 but < 20.3, then run: `pip install venafi-vcert-gitlab-integration --use-feature=2020-resolver`
+    - If you're on pip >= 20.3, then run: `pip install venafi-vcert-gitlab-integration`

 ## Compatibility